Rujaan/Brand.io/README.md

-# Getting Started with Create React App
+# Getting Started with Brand.io

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to Brand.io .
+An imperfect but continiously updated webpage, Also, my first React App to be published on Github.

 ## Available Scripts